leonawicz/CommCharts4/docs/md/05_scale_precip.md

 ##
 ### Spatial scale: precipitation

-Now repeat the previous comparisons for precipitation.
+Now repeat the previous comparisons, this time for precipitation.
-Only the latter two plots using floating range bars are shown.
 Due to the heteroskadasticity in the precipitation variable, the patterns of change in mean and variability between scales are similar.
+Only the floating range bars are shown here.

 ##
 #### Mean precipitation: 2-km resolution